AgustinCioni/se_project_aroundtheus/README.md

 ### Technologies and Techniques Used:

 - **HTML:** Structure of the web page.
 - **CSS:** Styling and layout, including Flexbox and Grid for layout and   BEM naming conventions for class names.
-- **JavaScript:** Interactivity (e.g., like button functionality).
 - **Responsive Design:** Ensuring the website looks good on all devices.

 ### Deployment Link: